Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Math formula now accept variables between brackets (${variable}) or without, to solve issues when using and/or/xor operators
     - Renamed player login admin event to player spawn as it is triggered every time a player spawn
-    - Node `Start Camera Pan` now have a `Skip` output plug for when the user skip a cinematic
+    - Node `Start Camera Pan` now have a `Skip` output plug for when the user skip a cinematic `0.7.2`
+- Added a toggle on scripted door to prevent their manual operation (Open and close by hand)
+- Added `On Interact` scripted door event emiter
+- Scripting:
+    - Node `Warp To Position` now have a Snap to Ground parameter to force or not the character on the ground at arrival, and remove the failed output plug that was never used
+    - Improved plug vertical size to precisely take one grid row, making node align perfectly on the grid
+    - Improved initial placement of created nodes using a droped plug so the linked plug is aligned with the drop position
+    - Added control for the character limit of the request input node
+    - Log Sudo now take a text value, but will be truncated at 100 characters max.
+    - Renamed Visual Clues into Staff Vision:tm:
+    - Improved some admin tools to only be interactable when the Staff Vision is active
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor